-Home and Career Skills (FACS)
+Family and Consumer Science (FACS)

-These half-year home and career modules (one taken in grade 6 and the other in grade 8) are a requirement of middle school.
-Home and Career Skills is a program of instruction primarily through applied activities that are designed to prepare students to meet their responsibilities and understand their opportunities as parents and other members of families, consumers, home managers, and wage earners.
+These home and career modules (one taken in grade 6 and the other in grade 8) are a requirement of middle school.
+FACS teaches students home and career skills through a program of instruction primarily through applied activities that are designed to prepare students to meet their responsibilities and understand their opportunities as parents and other members of families, consumers, home managers, and wage earners.